April 10, 2019

 2. Monitor each absence by:

 - Making sure that absence measurement figures show the scale and nature of any absence problem and which category of absence is involved.
-For example: Long term sickness / Short term certificated or uncertified sickness / Unauthorised absence and lateness.
+For example: long term sickness / short term certificated or uncertified sickness / uauthorised absence and lateness.

 3. Deal with long-term sickness by:

-- Deciding whether the job can be covered by other employees or temporary replacements and how long the job can be kept open.
+- Deciding whether the job can be covered by other employees or temporary replacements.
+You also need to consider how long the job can be kept open for

 - Seeking medical opinions from the employee’s GP

-NB It is important that employers consider the provisions set out in the Equality Act 2010 when dealing with long-term absences.
-For example, in respect of an employee with a disability, the employer should consider whether workplace adaptations could enable the individual to return to work.
+It is important that employers consider the provisions set out in the Equality Act 2010 when dealing with long-term absences.

 4. Consider Supportive Policies